nferrara100/python-json/prevalical/README.md

 14. If searching for particular words is not required merging the counting and calculating functions would be computationally more expedient, but the current approach is more nimble if future requirements are not perfectly known.
+15. Use Pandas to learn more crazy statistics and include plots